Yanhuanjin/JDFTx_scripts/README.md

 `common.in`

-A common input file, you can change it's input based on your need. **DO REMEMBER TO CHAGE IT TO WHAT YOU WANT!** See [JDFTx](http://jdftx.org/) official website.
+A common input file, you can change it **DO REMEMBER TO CHAGE IT TO YOUR OWN SYSTEM!** See [JDFTx](http://jdftx.org/) official website.

 `Charged.in` & `fix_potential.script`